We Hold these truths to be self-evident!

 He ended the speech with the phrase, “..free at free, free at last, thank God almighty we are free at last!”
 What a marvelous speech.
-More importantly, the idea that when judging individuals, each of us should rightly want to do so based on the inside of a person as opposed to physical characteristics.
+More importantly, the idea that when judging individuals, each of us should rightly want to do it based on the inside of a person, as opposed to physical characteristics.

-When you delve into this “Race to Excellence: Revisited” you will find reasons to deny a comparison of the “content of character” phrase by Rev. Dr. King to the real Founding Fathers’ intent in this “Land of the Free.”
-However, for those who love this nation and understand the true intent of the real Founding Fathers, there is no doubt the thinking of Dr. King and the founders is consistent with freedom and justice for all.
+When you delve into this “Domestic Tranquility…” you will find reasons to deny a comparison of the “content of character” phrase by Rev. Dr. King to the real Founding Fathers’ intent in this “Land of the Free.”
+However, for those who love this nation and understand the true intent of the real Founding Fathers, there is no doubt the thinking of Dr. King and the founders, is consistent with freedom and justice for all.
 That includes black Americans and women.